matm-git/Reactivate-MO2-modlist/README.md

 2) Extract the downloaded file and open the wabbajack file
 3) Activate 'overwrite' option and install into target directory (MO2)
 4) Open MO2.
 It should be open, while you run the script via Windows Explorer: ActivateMods.ps1
-5) Press F5, then close MO2
+5) Press F5 in MO2, then close MO2
 6) Run the Script via Windows Explorer: SortPlugins.ps1 The scripts create backups of your modlist and plugin load order.
 So in case something breaks, just restore those backups via MO2 (yellow arrow)